-I came to meditation and mindfulness through the door of Buddhism, which saved my life.
-I'd been a shy kid who morphed into a surly teenager who became a spectacular disaster by age 20.
+I came to mindfulness and meditation through the door of Buddhism, which saved my life.
+I was a painfully shy kid who morphed into a surly, obnoxious teenager who became a spectacular disaster by age 20.

-As a sophomore, I dropped out of college because I had no idea what I wanted to be.
-No job or vocation was even slightly interesting.
-Nothing called to me and I couldn't imagine settling for something tolerable just to make a living.
-I sort of wanted to be a best-selling horror novelist but Stephen King had that nailed down and there didn't seem to be any openings.
+As a sophomore, I dropped out of college because I had no idea what I wanted to do.
+No job or vocation was even slightly interesting and I couldn't imagine settling for something tolerable just to make a living.
+I sort of wanted to be a best-selling horror novelist but Stephen King had that nailed down and there didn't seem to be any openings for lazy bastards.

 By 22, I was adrift.
 I waited tables, partied like a rock star, and barreled toward self-destruction.
 With no money, no dreams, and no passion, I felt zero connection to the world or the people around me.
-I wallowed in drugs and alcohol and sneered at anyone who tried to help.
-Really, the only thing I'd perfected was that sneer.
+I wallowed in drugs and alcohol and sneered at anyone foolish enough to offer help.
+The only thing I'd ever perfected was that sneer.

-It seemed hopeless, like I'd been abandoned and pushed to the fringes of society by an unshakable apathy.
-I alternated between overwhelming depression and seething rage, which pushed me right to the verge of giving up.
+It seemed hopeless, like I'd been abandoned and shoved to the fringes of society by an unshakeable apathy.
+I alternated between crushing depression and seething rage, which pushed me right to the verge of giving up.

 I would have given up, had I not discovered Buddhism.
-Its view and practices clicked in a deeply essential way that nothing else ever had.
-They lined up with something in me that had always been there.
+Its views and practices clicked in a simple, essential way that nothing else ever had.
+Buddhism lined up with something in me that had always been there, completing a circuit.
 It was like coming home.
-My pain immediately lessened just by that homecoming, and I saw a flicker of light in my self-generated gloom.
+My pain immediately lessened with that homecoming, and I saw a flicker of light in my self-generated gloom.

-Over the years, I studied Buddhism and practiced mindfulness, watching my discomfort shrink further and my contentment grow.
-I tinkered with my approach, always examining and refining, until I eventually came to a non-religious, universal path that suits me best.
-At the core of my practice and coaching is an incredibly versatile system called Unified Mindfulness.
-It emphasizes the commonality of human experience and focuses on pragmatic methods that evolve in concert with modern science.
-Without dogma or ritual, it provides a means of true self-transformation and happiness independent of circumstances.
+Over the years, I studied Buddhism and mindfulness and meditated a lot.
+My discomfort shrank even further and my contentment grow.
+I tinkered with my approach, constantly examining and refining, until I eventually came to a non-religious, universal path that suits me best.
+It's constantly evolving, but the core of my practice and teaching is a set of versatile methods that emphasize the wholeness of human experience.
+It focuses on pragmatic skills meant to empower and awaken, while staying informed by emerging scientific thought.
+Without dogma or ritual, it provides a means for deepest self-understanding, positive transformation, and a fully authentic life.

-Seeing how much mindfulness has benefitted me, I felt compelled to help others.
-I'd long since given up the idea of ever finding a career that spoke to me, something that moved me and inspired me and fulfilled me.
+Mindfulness had benefitted me so much, I felt compelled to teach.
+I'd long since given up the idea of finding a career that inspired and fulfilled me.
 And yet here it was.
 A drive to reach out to people and offer them the skills that drastically minimized my suffering and maximized my happiness.
 It became the only thing I'd ever wanted to do.